 The Irish Celtic Cross is known around the world as a symbol of Irish Heritage.
-With St. Patrick’s Day just around the corner we thought that we would share some knowledge about Irish Celtic Crosses.
+With St. Patrick’s Day just around the corner, we thought that we would share some knowledge about Irish Celtic Crosses.
 Such as the history, the features and also the meaning of the Irish Celtic Cross.
-As well as some of our favourite handmade Celtic Crosses by Boru Jewelry.
+As well as some of our favorite handmade Celtic Crosses by Boru Jewelry.

 History of the Irish Celtic Cross

 According to legend, the Irish Celtic Cross was introduced by St Patrick when he was converting the pagans in Ireland to Christianity.

 St. Patrick combined the Christian cross with the pagan sun.
 This was to give the newly converted followers the idea of the importance of the cross by linking it with the symbolism of the life-giving properties of the sun.
 The sun was one of the most important and ancient Celtic symbols of life.
 However, others say that placing the cross on top of the circle represents Christ’s supremacy over the sun, which was worshiped by the pagans.
 Thus, the birth of the Celtic Cross.

 The original Irish Celtic Cross was not carved out of rock.
 But they were inscribed on a slab of rock.
 These were called slab crosses.
 These were just big slabs of stones with crosses carved onto them.
 An example of this is The Killaghtee Cross in Dunkineely, which dates back to around 650 CE.

 High Crosses were popular in the 8th, 9th, and 10th centuries in Ireland.
 In the oldest stones, the arms of the high cross do not usually extend outside the ring.
 And they have carvings usually depicting ancient Celtic symbols.
 However, in later stones, the arms do extend outside the ring.
 They were often built to memorialize famous people or places.
 However, over time they started displaying elaborate carvings and sometimes telling biblical stories.